 Lieut.
 Colonel, General Staff.

-The information in the report’s ten numbered sections is repetitive and contradictory in parts and was probably collected by a number of G-2 agents.
-It is re-arranged in this analysis to bring some focus to the investigation’s findings as to who was considered responsible for having spread the false news, and to where the news itself came from.
+The information in the report’s ten numbered sections is repetitive and contradictory in parts and was probably collected by more than one intelligence agent.
+The following arrangement of it highlights the investigation’s findings about those responsible for spreading the false news and where the news came from.

 Those Responsible for Spreading the News